 If your loving pooch started to urine upstairs out of nowhere, observe whether the dog is under some sort of psychological issue.

 9. Your dog may pee upstairs because of a new move

 Even though we discussed stress or anxiety, I would like to say this as a specific instance because it really makes sense.

 Did you move to another house recently?
-Moving between houses can increase the stress level of your dog up to some extend.
+Moving between houses can increase the stress level of your dog up to some extent.

 Although humans can easily adapt to new environments, dogs cannot do so.
 It takes time.